chaunm/node-actors-prototype/actors/actor-system.md

 ===============

 ## 1. Aktors
 ### 1.1 Overview

 Aktors are programming concepts to model entities communicating via messages.
 + Can be implemented in any programming language
 + Have their own endpoints which are authorized topics on a message broker.
 + Can be featured via an ID (locally or globally)

-This specification is not fully compatible with Aktor v1.0

 ### 1.2 Endpoints
 An endpoint is an MQTT topic can be configured to subscribe or publish messages